Celtic F.C.: Stadium

 Celtic opened the original Celtic Park in the Parkhead area in 1888.
 The club moved to a different site in 1892, however, when the rental charge was greatly increased.
 The new site was developed into an oval shaped stadium, with vast terracing sections.
 The record attendance of 83,500 was set by an Old Firm derby on 1 January 1938.
 The terraces were covered and floodlights were installed between 1957 and 1971.
 The Taylor Report mandated that all major clubs should have an all-seated stadium by August 1994.
-Celtic was in a bad financial position in the early 1990s and no major work was carried out until Fergus McCann took control of the club in March 1994.
+Celtic was in an unhealthy financial position in the early 1990s and no major work was carried out until Fergus McCann took control of the club in March 1994.
 He carried out a plan to demolish the old terraces and develop a new stadium in a phased rebuild, which was completed in August 1998.
 During this development, Celtic spent the 1994–95 season playing at the national stadium Hampden Park, costing the club £500,000 in rent.
 The total cost of the new stadium on its completion was £40 million.

 Celtic Park has been used as a venue for Scotland internationals and Cup Finals, particularly when Hampden Park has been unavailable.
 Before the First World War, Celtic Park hosted various other sporting events, including composite rules shinty-hurling, track and field and the 1897 Track Cycling World Championships.
 Open-air masses, and First World War recruitment drives have also been held there.
 In more recent years, Celtic Park has hosted the Opening Ceremonies of the 2014 Commonwealth Games, the 2005 Special Olympics National Games and the 1990 Special Olympics European Games.
 Celtic Park has occasionally been used for concerts, including performances by The Who and U2.

 In July 2016, Celtic Park became the first British football stadium to have a "rail seating" (safe standing) area in the ground.
 Rail seating is particularly common in Germany's Bundesliga, most notably at Borussia Dortmund's Westfalenstadion, a ground with a reputation on par with Celtic Park for its intensity and atmosphere.

 In June 2018, Celtic announced a series of stadium improvements that would be implemented before the 2018–19 season.
 These include the installation of new LED floodlights and a new entertainment system, a stadium-wide PA system and a new hybrid playing surface.